Pay it online, report an issue or request a service, submit on it, or ask us.

 The Waimakariri District Council is one of the largest employers in the Waimakariri District and has become an employer of choice.

-The Council is planning the rebuild of the earthquake-damaged parts of Courtenay Drive, Charters Street and Wyber Place in Kaiapoi.
-Construction is expected to start on site in January 2018,
+The rebuild of the earthquake-damaged parts of Courtenay Drive, Charters Street and Wyber Place in Kaiapoi. started on 22 January 2018, with completion expected to be in early May 2018.

 In December 2016 the Waimakariri Residential Red Zone Recovery Plan (the Recovery Plan) was approved.
 Now that it has been approved, the rebuild of Courtenay Drive and adjoining roads can get underway.

-In March 2015 we asked the community for feedback on options for the rebuild of Courtenay Drive.
+From 5 February to 4 March 2016 we asked the community for feedback on options for the rebuild of Courtenay Drive.
 One option was to rebuild Courtenay Drive on its current alignment, with some changes to the street design.
 Another option was to relocate Courtenay Drive between Charters Street and Wyber Place to run closer to the neighbouring community.

 Ultimately the option adopted was to keep the road on the existing alignment.
 The key advantages of this option are that it costs about $1.3 million dollars less than relocating the road, and means that the underground services (such as water, sewer, stormwater, power, and communications) do not need to be moved.